Physics-inspired Equivariant Descriptors of Non-bonded Interactions

 At the simplest level, neglecting LR effects sets a lower bound to the possible prediction error.
 In some cases, LR interactions determine qualitatively different behavior in materials \cite{hansen_theory_2013}.
 In order to address these issues in machine learning models, several approaches have been proposed.
 If the goal is to predict the energy and the forces of an atomic structure, the simplest strategy is to add an explicitly-fitted $1/r^p$ potential baseline.
 This idea was already applied to one of the earliest ML potentials \cite{bartok_gaussian_2010}, and can easily be combined with any ML scheme \cite{deng_electrostatic_2019,deringer_general-purpose_2020, niblett_learning_2021}.
 Such a simple approach, in which each chemical species is assigned a fixed point charge, has clear limitations, and more sophisticated techniques have been proposed.
-One direction is to explicitly include the Wannier centers associated with the valence electrons into the ML framework \cite{peng_efficient_2020, zhang_deep_2022}.
+One direction is to explicitly include the Wannier centers associated with the valence electrons into the ML framework \cite{peng_efficient_2023, zhang_deep_2022}.
 Given that the center of charge of the electrons can be different from the positions of the nuclei, these models can describe both ionic charge and local polarization.
-In order to describe global charge transfer, without violating charge-neutrality constraints, several methods have been proposed that employ a global charge equilibration scheme, predicting electronegativities rather than the charges \cite{PhysRevB.95.104105, ko_fourth-generation_2021, ko_general-purpose_2021}, and more generally self-consistent treatment of electrostatics\cite{gao-rems22nc}.
-While the Coulomb potential has been at the center of these developments, some of these methods have also been extended to other interactions, including dispersion \cite{deringer_general-purpose_2020} and more general potentials \cite{anstine_machine_2023}.
+In order to describe global charge transfer, without violating charge-neutrality constraints, several methods have been proposed that employ a global charge equilibration scheme, predicting electronegativities rather than the charges \cite{faraji_high_2017, ko_fourth-generation_2021, ko_general-purpose_2021}, and more generally self-consistent treatment of electrostatics\cite{gao-rems22nc}.
+While the Coulomb potential has been at the center of these developments, some of these methods have also been extended to other interactions, including dispersion \cite{deringer_general-purpose_2020} and more general potentials \cite{anstine_machine_2023}, often using a rather explicit physics-based functional form.
+There is, however, a lack of a unifying framework that treats various types of LR interactions consistently.
+One promising approach to fill in this gap is the Long-Distance Equivariant (LODE) framework\cite{grisafi_incorporating_2019, grisafi_multi-scale_2021}, that encodes LR structural data in a form that mimics the asymptotic behavior of electrostatic interactions.
+Thus, even if LODE features are ``physics-inspired'' -- and can be related to explicit physical interactions when used in a linear model -- they retain the full flexibility of general ML schemes.